 Let's shape it together!

-What features should the projects supported by
+What features should the projects supported by the AHI have?

 We consider that those criteria remain relevant and should guide the selection of projects:

 Ensure affordable living costs: rent, energy and charges.

 Generate and protect employment by contracting both SMEs & large contractors in the construction sector.

 Inclusion of vulnerable communities & areas with social problems.

 Improve quality of life in homes (consider balconies), buildings, and neighbourhoods (common/green areas)

 Produce measurable reductions in GHG emissions of at least 100 districts through renovation of social and private homes, switching of heating & installation to renewables, connection to heat networks & installations of renewable energy & sustainability & circularity measures.

 Act as laboratory for improvement of skills around digitalisation, use of modular renovation tool-kits, advanced co-decision making with residents, collaboration with local authorities, performance-based procurement, sustainable financing and better regulation.